nihar245/odoo_rental_system/README.md

 ## Problem Statement 3: RentalHub - Rental Management System

 RentalHub is an integrated rental management system developed for the Odoo Hackathon 2025.
-It aims to streamline the process of managing rental assets, customers, contracts, and payments for businesses of any size.
+It aims to streamline the process of managing rental assets, customers, contracts, and payments for businesse[...]

 ---